Zankoku-Okuno/technical-notes/notes/2022-01-16-003-plain-text-anachronism.md

 How many times have you run into a bug that would have been detected earlier if we used CRLF instead of plain LF?
 On the other hand, how many times has incompatible line endings caused a system to fail?, 'cause I happen to know it regularly causes delays in billing and customer service for at least a certain telecom company.

-I'd almost make the argument that CRLF is a waste of space and processing time, but I doubt the space savings are significant in all but the most niche fields—especially after compression—, and the time complexity of two-byte lookahead makes no difference when you already have enough lookahead to process a whole unicode character at once.
+I'd almost make the argument that CRLF is a waste of space and processing time, but I doubt the space savings are significant in all but the most niche fields—especially after compression—and the time complexity of two-byte lookahead makes no difference when you already have enough lookahead to process a whole unicode character at once.
 Long story short: performance is a non-issue here.

 We need a single standard for inserting newlines into plain text, and frankly it doesn't much matter which it is.